We all know the expected sounds of a fireplace in your Ozaukee County home.

-If a concrete crown is damaged, an application of Crown Coat sealant will stop leaks.
+If a concrete crown is cracked, an application of Crown Coat sealant will stop leaks.
 In the case of a prefabricated chimney, a chase cover might have rusted through.
 The answer is a new stainless steel cap.

 Contact Quality Fireplace and schedule an inspection of your fireplace if you hear a dripping noise in your chimney.